 The mild nature of MCI fundamentally suggests that this individual does not require skilled care.
 Therefore, they do not need a residence in an SNF.
 This individual will have some functional deficits in their activities of daily living, such as maintaining their finances, driving their car, or cooking dinner.
 However, they can remain mostly active.

 For this reason, many MCI patients can reside in Assisted Living Facilities (ALF), Independent Living Facilities (ILF), or at home with a home health agency (HHA) providing some services.
-If they are living in an ALF or ILF, they would likely utilize more of their Medicare Part B services.
+If they live in an ALF or ILF, they would likely utilize more of their Medicare Part B services.
 If they use an HHA, they would probably use their Medicare Part A services.
 These details will continue to be examined as we go further.
-In an ALF or ILF, this patient could get access to physical therapy or speech therapy, depending on what their residences provide.
+In an ALF or ILF, this patient could access physical therapy or speech therapy, depending on what their residences provide.
 It is more likely that these services will be found in the ALF rather than the ILF.
 ILFs are meant to be "independent," and residents in those facilities often can operate a vehicle if the need should arise.
-If the patient utilizes an HHA, it is not likely that they would get much access to speech therapy to treat their cognitive issues.
-Rehabilitation departments are not as frequently associated with HHAs as they are with ALFs or SNFs.
+If the patient utilizes an HHA, they will not likely get much access to speech therapy to treat their cognitive issues.
+Rehabilitation departments are not as frequently associated with HHAs as with ALFs or SNFs.

 A 19-year-old male recovering from a motorcycle accident with Traumatic Brain Injury: